What is the End-of Semester “U” notation in writing?

 (Usually referred to as the"U" in Writing)

 Any instructor who finds that a student’s achievement is impeded by weak writing skills may submit a “U” (unsatisfactory writing) notation along with the regular final grade in any course (including courses taken credit/no entry, even though credit may not have been earned and the course may not have been entered on the record).
 Students who are given “U” notations are required to meet with an instructor in the Writing Center for weekly professional tutoring during the following semester.
-The "U" remains on the student's transcript until he or she completes the intensive weekly writing tutorial.
+The "U" is noted in Degree Audit and remains on the student's transcript until he or she completes the intensive weekly writing tutorial.
 (See How does the Writing Center "U" tutoring program work? below)

 A student whose performance in a course is satisfactory, even exemplary, may still have problems with effective writing; hence, a student may earn a B or an A in a course and still be earn a “U” in writing.
 The “U” notation does not alter the course grade, nor is it an indicator of a poor attitude, missing work, or low academic achievement.
 A “U” notation indicates primarily that the professor believes the student’s writing skills need work.

 What kinds of writing problems merit a “U” in writing?

 When problems persist throughout the semester for a student in one or more areas of writing, whether organizational, syntactical, or mechanical, you might assign a “U” notation, particularly if you have worked individually with the student and believe additional instructional support will be necessary to ensure the student’s future academic success.

 In some cases, writing problems on a major end-of-semester assignment might warrant a “U,” particularly if the student’s writing is below the expected level for his or her class.
 Some professors give a “U” when they see errors or inadequacies in a specific area of writing, such as grammar and mechanics, documentation, or paragraph development.